Getting started with sales enablement strategy

 Let’s take, for example, this company brochure template.
 Open it in our Design Studio and add your own information and photos and make it your own.
 What’s great about Flipsnack is that you don’t need to be a great designer or to have professional design skills because the whole process is really intuitive.
 With an easy drag and drop, you can edit, add or delete whatever elements you want.

 Ebooks and booklets can give readers content value and your credentials as problem-solvers in your field while you also lead them subtly to your product or service.
 These are also easy ways to achieve more leads.
 I’m not talking about ordinary leads, but qualified ones that will actually be interested in your product and service.

 However, to make these work more to your advantage, you’d need a lead generation strategy.
 As I previously told you, lead generation is the process of attracting potential customers and collecting data to contact them afterward.

 So use marketing ebooks and booklets to offer relevant know-how on a subject you have insights on and knowledge about.
 This is called “gated content.”
 Basically, if you want to reach more leads, you’ll have to also implement and add lead forms in your lead marketing strategy.
 Let me briefly explain how this works: you will craft high-quality content for a niche audience you’re interested in collecting information about and converting them into becoming your customers.

 Let me give you an easy-to-follow example.
-You’re an online marketing agency looking to expand your client base.
-Create an ebook about 2021 SEO tactics and trends.
+You’re a podcast agency looking to expand your client base.
+Create an ebook about 2023 podcasting tactics and trends.
 People who are looking for this kind of content are probably good prospects for your business.
 Add a customizable lead form and ask for their data in return.